Some of the most common questions I get from people are these:

 Body fat is essentially stored energy, so even in the case of a calorie deficit, a high body fat percentage ensures good enough energy availability for muscle growth even.
 This energy acquired from body fat can actually support growth for a few weeks up to a couple months of training in a calorie deficit.

-I think that Lyle McDonald explained this concept very well:
+Lyle McDonald explained this concept very well:

 “When we gain fat we develop insulin resistance.
 And at some point it almost looks as if the body is trying to push fat away from fat cells to prevent a further increase in body fat.
 Then when an individual with a higher body fat percentage start training, especially weight training (which depletes muscle glycogen and enhances specific skeletal muscle insulin sensitivity) they seem to see this amazing situation where they lose fat and gain muscle.”

 Now, as you get leaner or you build more muscle, the rate of muscle gain and fat loss starts to decline.
-At some point your body will start to fight fat loss and muscle growth slows down as you get closer to your natural genetic ceiling.
+At some point your body will start to fight fat loss and muscle growth slows down as you get closer to your natural genetic limit.
 That’s why we no longer see incredible transformations at the intermediate to advanced level.
 At this point it’s all about tiny improvements longer periods of time.

 Why Someone Would do Body Recomposition